ryomams/CMPM35/README.md

 # CMPM35 Projects
-My projects and assignments for UCSC's CMPM35 in one lil repo for you! <br>
+All my projects and assignments for UCSC's CMPM35 in one lil repo for you! <br>
-That's uhhh Pretty much it~
 <br>

 💪 Projects